The Computing Curriculum 2014

-There are three main strands of the new Computing curriculum: information technology, digital literacy and computer science.
+There are three main strands of the Computing curriculum: information technology, digital literacy and computer science.

-All schools will also include regular teaching of e-safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.
-Many schools will also invite parents to work with them on this aspect of the curriculum.
+At Wrenthorpe, the computing curriculum also includes regular teaching of e-safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.

 Key Stage One have been learning some basic programming using Bee-Bots.
 We gave the Bee-Bots some instructions to follow (known as an algorithm), and checked to see if it worked to get the Bee-Bot from one place to another.

 Key Stage Two Maths / Programming

 In Year Three, the children used Bee-Bots in their maths lessons to learn about positional and directional vocabulary.
 They produced some fantastic recorded work.

 Our after school computing club in Key Stage One has been amazing!
 We have used Bee-Bots, the Bee-Bot and Lightbot apps for programming, and even used the I Can Animate app to produce short animations.

 Some children from Key Stage Two have been taking part in Lego club on a lunchtime.
 They used Lego WeDo kits to built and program robots.
 They were even able to add sound!